jonatankruszewski/m201-mongodb-mongodb-performance/notes.md

 - Any of the indexed fields are arrays
 - Any of the indexed fields are embedded documents
-- When run agianst a mongos if the index does not contain the shard key
+- When run against a mongos if the index does not contain the shard key

 ### QUIZ Covered Queries